-The Committee makes annual grants of long-term incentives to ensure that executives are focused on Whirlpool's longer-term financial and strategic objectives, to create commonality of interest between the management team and stockholders, and to support Whirlpool's objectives related to attracting and retaining executive talent.
+The Committee makes annual grants of long-term incentives to focus executives on Whirlpool's longer-term financial and strategic objectives, to create commonality of interest between the management team and stockholders, and to support Whirlpool's objectives related to attracting and retaining executive talent.
 The Committee establishes long-term incentive target opportunities as a percentage of each NEO's base salary.
-Taking into account comparative market data, the Committee generally targeted the median level of the comparator group and established 2014 long-term incentive target award levels for the NEOs as follows: